augcog/tai/ai_course_bot/ai_chatbot_backend/docs/local_file_api.md

    - Use header-based authentication (`Authorization: Bearer TOKEN`) for programmatic access
    - Use query parameter authentication (`?auth_token=TOKEN`) for embedded resources like images
    - See the [Authentication Guide](authentication.md) for detailed implementation instructions
+8. **Frontend Integration**:
+   - Use the comprehensive examples to understand API behavior
+   - Test with the enhanced Postman collection before implementing
+   - Handle all parameter combinations and edge cases
+   - Implement proper error handling for missing files or directories